dputhier/pygtftk/docs/source/ologram.rst

       -o results --force-chrom-peak --force-chrom-more-bed
       -V 3 -k 8 -mn 10 -ms 10                                          # Verbosity, threads, number and size of minibatches
       --more-bed-multiple-overlap                                      # Use multiple overlaps on the --more-bed --multiple-overlap-max-number-of-combinations 10                 # OPTIONAL ARGUMENT.
-Use MODL to restrict to THIS MANY combinations (optional)
+Use MODL to restrict to this many combinations.
       --multiple-overlap-target-combi-size 3                           # OPTIONAL ARGUMENT.
-Combis restricted to this size.
-Also Explain exact (optional)
+Combis mined longer than this size will not be shown.
       --multiple-overlap-custom-combis test_combis.txt                 # OPTIONAL ARGUMENT.
 Will bypass the selection by the previous two arguments and work only on the combinations defined in this file.
   :shell: